 The Office of Residential Life/Learning Communities developed a Residential Education Curriculum that contributes to student success by promoting engagement, holistic student development and learning.
 Drafting of learning outcomes for residential students, specific residential populations and student leaders provide direction and intention to the work of our professional and student staff.
 Research indicates that the more students are involved on campus, the more likely they are to persist to graduation.
 More importantly, engagement helps less well prepared students succeed.
 Essentially, this Residential Education Curriculum focuses on student needs within a group as well as individually.

 - Identify as a contributing member of the residence hall and campus community by feeling connected and forming positive relationships with faculty, staff and students.

 - Describe and demonstrate healthy habits in relation to alcohol/substances, nutrition, stress, fitness, relationships, conflict resolution, etc.

 - Investigate social justice, diversity and multicultural education issues

 - Examine their individual identity through the identification of personal/professional/social/academic goals and values

 - Demonstrate an understanding of policies, procedures and expectations of living in a residence hall community including respect, responsibility and personal accountability.

 - Recognize and choose to participate in opportunities for community service, civic engagement and leadership development.

-Residential Life/Learning Communities at the College at Brockport is the first recipient of the Association of College and University Housing Officers International’s Certificate in Housing Assessment.
+Residential Life/Learning Communities at SUNY Brockport is the first recipient of the Association of College and University Housing Officers International’s Certificate in Housing Assessment.
 In order to continuously improve and enhance our services and the residential experience, assessment is a valued, embedded practice.
 We believe in making data driven decisions for the best interest of our students and staff.
 Utilizing national and local measures are essential to our success.

 For more information on the College's Assessment plans, please visit the Division of Enrollment Management & Student Affairs